Saturated Control Systems

-Venue: Department of Industrial Engineering , via Sommarive 9, Povo - Trento
+Venue: Department of Industrial Engineering - via Sommarive 9, Povo - Trento, aula B104

 The amplitude of the signal that can be delivered by an actuator is typically limited due to physical or security constraints.
-These limits clearly affect the attainable performance, but may even induce unpredictable responses unless the control system is suitably conditioned (airplane crashes, nuclear accident in Chernobyl... ).
+These limits clearly affect the attainable performance, but may even induce unpredictable responses unless the control system is suitably conditioned (airplane crashes, as an example).
 This course deals with stability of saturated systems, design controllers taking into account saturation a priori, or modify existing controllers a posteriori to account for saturations.
 The course is mostly based on Lyapunov theory with quadratic Lyapunov functions.

 State-feedback with external inputs.
 Matlab exercises.

 H_infinity-type approach to output feedback with input saturation.
 Static and dynamic direct-linear anti-windup.

 Exercices with Matlab, also involving extensions to rate saturation.